Body camera video shows a Columbus, Ohio, police officer fatally shooting an unarmed 20-year-old Black man | News Channel 3-12

 The shooting is under investigation by the Ohio Bureau of Criminal Investigation, and Anderson is currently on leave, Columbus Police Chief Elaine Bryant said at a news conference Tuesday.
 CNN has attempted to reach Anderson for comment and also reached out to the Fraternal Order of Police.

 The shooting happened around 2 a.m.
 Tuesday at an apartment building where uniformed officers were serving a felony warrant for domestic violence and assault and improper handling of a firearm, Bryant said at the news conference.
-Police did not say who the warrant was for.
+A news release by police indicated the male who was shot, later identified as Lewis, as the person sought in the felony warrant.

 “The officers knocked on the door for several minutes … acknowledging themselves as Columbus Police officers,” Bryant said.